astromerik/milestone3/README.md

 * [Pymongo](https://pypi.org/project/pymongo/) was used to make the code written in python talk to the database
 * [MongoDB](https://www.mongodb.com/) was used as the database host
 * [Heroku](https://www.heroku.com/) was used to deploye the live version of the application.
+* [PassLib](https://passlib.readthedocs.io/en/stable/) was used to encrypt the users password
 * To make the structure and the site responsive in a simple manner [Materialize](https://materializecss.com/) were used.
 * The website as built and developed using [GitPod](https://www.gitpod.io/) as IDE.
 * The logotype was created using [LogoMakr](https://logomakr.com).